William A. DiBella: State

 In 1980 DiBella ran for the State Representative in Connecticut's 1st assembly district defeating Republican challenger Anthonye S. Esposito 75.1% to 24.9%.
 This district consists of Southeastern Bloomfield and Northwestern Hartford, he served as Representative from 1981 to 1983.
-In 1983 he was elected to the Connecticut State Senate representing Connecticut's 1st Senate District which includes the southern half of Hartford and northern half of Wethersfield, he stayed in the Senate until 1996.
+On February 17, 1981, he was elected to the Connecticut State Senate representing Connecticut's 1st Senate District which includes the southern half of Hartford and northern half of Wethersfield, he stayed in the Senate until 1996.
 William A. DiBella served as the Majority Leader of the Connecticut Senate from 1992 to 1994.

 MDC

 The Metropolitan District Commission of Connecticut is a public municipal corporation empowered by a 1929 Charter from the Connecticut State Assembly, as the water and sewage supplier for much of Metro Hartford the MDC has immense power.
 It operates with an exceptional level of autonomy and even has its own police force.
 DiBella was first appointed to the MDC Board of Directors in 1977 and served until 1981.
 He was appointed a second time to the Board in 2002.